6 Speakeasies Serving up Serious Vibes in Westchester County

 Hastings-on-Hudson

 Through the alleyway, down the stairs, and under the bridge: It’s where Italian cuisine meets the speakeasy scene.
-Enjoy fare from Divino Cucina Italiana, situated upstairs, and pair it with a signature speakeasy cocktail like the Cocoa Old Fashioned: a mix of whiskey, simple syrup, and cocoa bitters.
+Enjoy fare from Divino Cucina Italiana, situated upstairs, and pair it with a signature speakeasy cocktail like the Cocoa Old Fashioned: a mix of whiskey, simple syrup, and orange and cocoa bitters.
 Visitors are immersed in an authentic Prohibition-era vibe, surrounded by mysterious mason jars that sit along wooden cabinets throughout the space.
 Fall further into the 1920s on Thursday nights with live jazz.

 Step downstairs and back in time at Divino Cucina Italiana’s speakeasy

 Step downstairs and back in time at Divino Cucina Italiana’s speakeasy.
-Photo by Ken Gabrielsen.
+Photo by Ken Gabrielsen

 Whistling Rail